What is it about:

 The Water Within: A Journey of Growth and Security is all about how working in the water sector has shaped Palash’s life, both personally and professionally.
 He’ll share stories from his experiences that have deepened his understanding of adaptability, sustainability, and connection.
 From confronting climate change denial to tackling water scarcity, you’ll hear how water has both divided and united us.
 Palash will share how the qualities of water—its ability to flow, adapt, and sustain life—have influenced his approach to leadership, relationships, and lifelong learning, helping him to focus on becoming the best version of himself.
 He’ll also explore why water is so crucial, the challenges we face, and how we can create meaningful change in our approach to water security

 Palash’s multidisciplinary approach is evident in his founding of Governing Water Inc., where he combines his extensive expertise in governance, sustainability, and water security.
-His credentials, including PMP, GCB.D, MEng, MSc, Certified Emotional Intelligence Coach (and a Realtor license, among others), reflect his commitment to continuous learning and his belief in the importance of understanding the many facets of any challenge.
+His credentials, including PMP, GCB.D, MEng, MSc, Certified Emotional Intelligence Coach among others, reflect his commitment to continuous learning and his belief in the importance of understanding the many facets of any challenge.
 Beyond his professional endeavours, Palash serves on several boards (Trans Canada Trail, Royal College International, Sandbox Mutual Insurance), where he brings a unique blend of strategic insight, relationship-building, and a deep commitment to sustainability.

 When we are too busy to know what to do we describe ourselves as ‘running around like a headless chicken’.
 How realistic is that metaphor?
 Do headless chickens really run around?
 Shockingly the answer is yes they do..(with some caveats).
 A long dead Physiology professor is renowned for keeping headless rats in a desk drawer (long before animal rights were considered).
 These rats ran around the drawer and were kept for many months.
 How does this happen?